taosdata/TDengine/docs/en/02-intro.md

 1. With its built-in caching, stream processing and data subscription, system complexity and operation cost are highly reduced.
 2. With SQL support, it can be seamlessly integrated with many third party tools, and learning costs/migration costs are reduced significantly.
-3. With the elastic, serverless and fully managed service, the operation and maintenance costs are reduced significantly.
+3. With the elastic, fully managed service, the operation and maintenance costs are reduced significantly.

 ## Technical Ecosystem